greg-raven/Uncommon-Sense/_drafts/staging.md

 For who can endure a doctrine which would allow only dentists to say whether our teeth were aching, only cobblers to say whether our shoes hurt us, and only governments to tell us whether we were being well governed?
 C. S. Lewis

-I do not like the pretensions of Government --- the grounds on which it demands my obedience --- to be pitched too high.
-I don't like the medicine-man's magical pretensions nor the Bourbon's Divine Right.
-This is not solely because I disbelieve in magic and in Bossuet's Politique.
-I believe in God, but I detest theocracy.
-For every Government consists of mere men and is, strictly viewed, a makeshift; if it adds to its commands 'Thus saith the Lord', it lies, and lies dangerously.
-On just the same ground I dread government in the name of science.
-That is how tyrannies come in.
-In every age the men who want us under their thumb, if they have any sense, will put forward the particular pretension which the hopes and fears of that age render most potent.
-They 'cash in'.
-It has been magic, it has been Christianity.
-Now it will certainly be science.
-Perhaps the real scientists may not think much of the tyrants' 'science'--- they didn't think much of Hitler's racial theories or Stalin's biology.
-But they can be muzzled.
-C. S. Lewis

 It is easy to think the State has a lot of different objects --- military, political, economic, and what not.
 But in a way things are much simpler than that.
 The State exists simply to promote and to protect the ordinary happiness of human beings in this life.
 A husband and wife chatting over a fire, a couple of friends having a game of darts in a pub, a man reading a book in his own room or digging in his own garden --- that is what the State is there for.
 And unless they are helping to increase and prolong and protect such moments, all the laws, parliaments, armies, courts, police, economics, etc., are simply a waste of time.
 C. S. Lewis